Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Pricing: Open-source

-Appium is a Node.js library that can be used to build testing frameworks to automate native, web and hybrid mobile testing.
-It uses the Selenium WebDriver and JSON protocols to communicate with iOS and Android applications.
+Appium is a Node.js library used to build testing frameworks for native, web, and hybrid mobile apps.
+It uses Selenium WebDriver and JSON protocols to drive iOS and Android applications.

 Feature highlights: